SvetlanaStoycheva/react-project-github-users/README.md

 #### React project from John Smilga's React tutorial

 - app that allows the visitor to search Github users and display some useful info about them (amount of the repos, list of followers, most stared repo)
-- in the project are used: React Hooks, React Router DOM library to set up pages and navigation, StyledComponents library, FusionCharts library to display user repo's data, Authentication
+- in the project are used: React Hooks, React Router DOM library to set up pages and navigation, StyledComponents library, FusionCharts library to display user repo's data, Auth0 library for Authentication

 ## Starter Project